 Casting takes place in Alabama, the USA using iron ore and recycled metal.
 Springs are produced in North Carolina.
-Each piece is tested for safety, and the first cleanup of each piece is carried out at the foundry.
+The waffle irons are tested for safety, and the first cleanup of each piece is carried out at the foundry.
 Finishing touches of polishing and seasoning are carried out at the facility in Tennessee.

-Along with the waffle iron you can expect to find skillets with extraordinary patterns upon the external surface.
+Along with the waffle iron you can expect to find skillets with extraordinary patterns on the external surface.